 “Really?
 Guinness?
 Who the hell veto’d this?”

-“Doug’s call this week,” this time it’s Milo, laughing and rubbing his hands together.
+“Doug’s call this time,” Milo laughs, rubbing his hands together.
 “Either way, drink it fast, I’m freezing!” he says, fog rising from the heat of his breath.

-“Can’t it go any louder?” asks Doug.
-Strangely, the night seems to swallow the sound no matter how high she pushes the volume.
+“Can’t it go any louder?” asks Doug after she gets it going.
+Strangely, the night seems to swallow the sound no matter how high Linds pushes the volume.

 “Didn’t this happen last time?”

-Through the first few beers, though, having a muted night seems like a fun idea.
-Milo gets everyone to pitch for a game of Spit, and things get rowdy.
-Doug and Linds disappear for their usual, and come back giggling.
-Still, I can’t help noticing how quiet Aleks is being.
-He has on his favourite trench of course, the one his Dad had given him the summer before he got killed overseas, but tonight it seems to shroud him; to hide him from the light of the fire.
+Soon, no one even notices the faint music.
+Milo gets everyone to pitch for a game of Spit.
+Doug and Linds disappear for their usual and come back giggling.
+I notice Aleks is quiet, but it doesn’t strike me as strange.
+He has his favourite trench on–the one his Dad had given him the summer before he got killed overseas.
+He’d been on the quieter side ever since getting the news.

-“Look,” says Milo, pointing up with his pocket knife at the first of the season’s fine snowflakes.
-Mesmerized, all of us fill with a similar sense of drunken wonder, tracing their patterns through the air and watching them disappear into the flames.
+“Look,” says Milo, pointing up with his pocket knife at the first of the night’s fine snowflakes.
+Mesmerized, all of us fill with a similar sense of drunken wonder, Doug cursing the early snow as the rest of us trace their patterns through the air, watching them disappear into the flames.

 A sound.
-Like breaking glass.
-Or many breaking glasses.
+Like a gunshot.
+Or a compactor.
 The trance erased, everyone begins patting themselves down like they’d forgotten what they were supposed to remember.

 “You hear that?” asks Doug of Linds, who shakes her head and takes his hand.